Russell Brown (judge): At the Supreme Court

 In June 2018, Brown wrote a high profile dissent with Justice Côté on the topic of religious freedom in the case of Law Society of British Columbia v.
 Trinity Western University.
 The case concerned the constitutionality of a law society's decision to refuse accreditation to a university because it required students to sign a covenant promising to refrain from sexual activity outside of heterosexual marriage as a condition for studying at the university.
 The majority upheld the law society's decision as reasonable, but he wrote in dissent that "in a liberal and pluralist society, the public interest is served, and not undermined, by the accommodation of difference.
 The unequal access resulting from the covenant is a function not of condonation of discrimination, but of accommodating religious freedom."

 In March 2021, the Supreme Court found that the federal government's carbon price regime is constitutional.
 Brown was one of three dissenting justices.
 He concluded that the federal government's carbon price law was unconstitutional because it interfered with areas of exclusive provincial jurisdiction.
 Following the decision, Sean Speer wrote in the National Post that Brown "has distinguished himself as a powerful critic of judicial overreach in general and progressive jurisprudence in particular.
 In so doing, he’s become an intellectual beachhead for a nascent conservative legal movement in the country."
 He went on to write that his dissents "lay out an alternative viewpoint about the role of courts, the division of powers between Ottawa and the provinces and the relationship between the individual and the state."

+Harassment allegations and resignation

 In February 2023, Brown took a leave of absence from the Supreme Court following a conduct complaint being reviewed by the Canadian Judicial Council.
-The complaint stemmed from a January 28−29 overnight incident at a high-end resort in Scottsdale, Arizona, where Brown delivered a speech on behalf of former Supreme Court Justice Louise Arbour, who had received the 2023 Sandra Day O’Connor prize from Arizona State University.
-According to the complaint, after being invited to join a group's table at the resort bar, Brown was intoxicated, deemed "creepy" by some of the female members of the group, and tried to follow them to their room, leading to the complainant to punch Brown in the face and call the police.
+The complaint stemmed from the events of January 28−29, 2023 at a resort in Scottsdale, Arizona.
+That evening, Brown delivered a speech on behalf of former Supreme Court Justice Louise Arbour, who was receiving the 2023 O'Connor Justice Prize from Arizona State University.
+According to the complainant in an interview with Postmedia, after being invited to join a group's table at the resort bar, he observed that Brown was intoxicated, and female members of the group later became "creeped out".
+The complainant said Brown tried to follow them to their room, leading the complainant to punch Brown in the face repeatedly.
+The police report, obtained by the Postmedia reporter, notes that both parties to the altercation were under the influence of alcohol, and no criminal charges were laid.
 After the details of the complaint were reported on, Brown issued a statement calling the allegations "demonstrably false".
+On June 12, Brown resigned effective immediately, ending the Council investigation.